gndean/home-assistant-hypervolt-charger/README.md

 _Only available during a charging session_, these represent the current and power seen by the external CT clamp so will typically measure the household, or at least, whole circuit load, not just the Hypervolt.

+ℹ️ This integration just reports the values from the Hypervolt APIs.
+No assurance of accuracy of the values is given!

 ## 👁 Hypervolt Session Carbon Saved, Hypervolt Session ID, Hypervolt Session Energy (Sensors)

 Are fields related to the current, or most recent charging session.